Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 April 2025 00.25.23 UTC
+- WIB: Jumat, 25 April 2025 01.35.53 UTC
-- WITA: Jumat, 25 April 2025 01.25.23 UTC
+- WITA: Jumat, 25 April 2025 02.35.53 UTC
-- WIT: Jumat, 25 April 2025 02.25.23 UTC
+- WIT: Jumat, 25 April 2025 03.35.53 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational